sdennett55/headsup/README.md

 Almost exactly like the original:

 - Choose a deck
-- Place phone on forehead and wait for game to start
+- Place device on forehead and wait for game to start
-- Tilt phone down for correct, up for skip
+- Tilt device down for correct, up for skip
 - **Shake your device to exit the game at any time**

 [1]: https://www.warnerbros.com/games-and-apps/heads/